 4.1.1.1 Systems supporting marine spatial data governance

 Often the roles of the different pieces of infrastructure or systems that enable marine spatial data governance are not well differentiated.
 This can lead to a misinterpretation of their function and uncertainty on which of their data aspects fit inside the HO’s MSDI mandate.

-The following definitions of roles aim at deconflicting three different system components of marine spatial data governance which have to work together: Marine Spatial Planning (MSP), Marine Cadastre and Marine Spatial Data Infrastructure (MSDI).
+The following definitions of roles aim at demonstrating an example of deconflicting three different system components of marine spatial data governance which have to work together: Marine Spatial Planning (MSP), Marine Cadastre and Marine Spatial Data Infrastructure (MSDI).
 The following seeks to emphasize an interdependency and complementarity of the marine information and services hosted, used and generated by these systems.

 Marine Spatial Planning (MSP): Planning of concurrent marine activities